Cluster 1: Comprehension and CollaborationArchived

 Rain in Summer: What a Bummer, Or Is It?:

-In this lesson, students will analyze the symbols and imagery present in Henry Wadsworth Longfellow's poem "Rain in Summer" to determine its tone and theme.
-Formative assessment checks are included in the form of student handouts with text-based questions and charts.
-Students will also write a mini-essay as a summative assessment in which they will develop a claim about the poem's theme, providing text-based examples as support.
+In this lesson, students will analyze the symbols and imagery present in Henry Wadsworth Longfellow's poem "Rain in Summer" to determine its meaning.
+Formative assessment checks are included as student handouts with text-based questions and charts.
+Students will also write a short essay as a summative assessment in which they will develop a claim about the poem's meaning, providing text-based examples as support.

 Type: Lesson Plan